OpenCyphal-Garage/libcyphal/CONTRIBUTING.md

 * **Powerful and Flexible**

-    This library should enable the full power of UAVCAN scaling up in capability with the target platform but remaining functional for even deeply embedded targets.
+    This library should enable the full power of Cyphal scaling up in capability with the target platform but remaining functional for even deeply embedded targets.
 Furthermore, the code should enable the full power of a given system allowing for use in high-performance and/or hard-realtime systems.

 * **Clear/Fluent**

-    While maximal in implementing the specification, libuavcan should be clearly structured and well-documented.
+    While maximal in implementing the specification, libcyphal should be clearly structured and well-documented.
 It should prefer additional verbosity over compressed syntax and should utilize object-oriented principles to their greatest effect by creating logically named objects using well-known patterns.

 * **Modular**